 - Three completed reference forms

-- All materials must be submitted prior to Feb.
-1 for a summer start-up.
-Applications for a summer start may still be considered after February 1 on a space available basis.
+- All materials must be submitted prior to February 1 for a summer start

-- Submit official transcripts from each institution attended to:
+- Submit official transcripts to the UMKC Office of Admissions from each institution attended (as opposed to Nursing CAS) to:

 UMKC Office of Admissions